xaviershay/blog/_posts/2014-10-22-victorian-state-election-2014.md

 [^1]: The Sex Party also rejects punishing clients of sex workers, which is "currently only supported by some conservative elements within the Liberal Party and the Greens."
 I'm pretty sure that's the only policy those two agree on.

-### Labour
+### Labor

-Labour has an [impressive spread of policy][labour-platform].
+Labor has an [impressive spread of policy][labour-platform].
 It includes everything from large road and rail infrastructure projects to [token animal rights policy][labour-animals] and an [extra sports holiday][labour-sports]. ([One sports holiday][melbourne-cup] just isn't enough.)
 If they added a statement on Climate Change it would actually be pretty good, but without it shares a growth obsession with Liberal.

 ### Greens